 8 Is information submitted by leniency applicants shielded from subsequent disclosure to private claimants?

-Information submitted in leniency applications is shielded from disclosure by the Competition Damages Act (Chapter 5, Section 5, Paragraph 1) and inadmissible as evidence (Chapter 5, Section 8).
+Information submitted in leniency applications is shielded from disclosure by the Competition Damages Act (Chapter 5, Article 5, Paragraph 1).

 9 Is information submitted in a cartel settlement protected from disclosure?